Pistachio Cookies (Italian-Style with Real Pistachios)

 Notes

-- Generous Powdered Sugar Coating – Roll before baking for a delicate, crackly crust.
-Dust again after cooling for extra sweetness.
+- Double Sugar Coating: Roll the dough in powdered sugar before baking for a delicate, crackled crust.
+Dust again after cooling for a classic Italian bakery finish.

 Nutrition